nagatoOzumaki/Devops-test/README.md

 A python application deployed on AWS using api gateway and Lambda function.

 # Why lambda function
+api.py is flask app only for local test
 Lambda functions are efficient whenever you want to create a function that will only contain simple expressions, expressions that are usually a single line of a statement.
 Also, the size of the code with its dependecies is very small 3.4 MB which ideal for Aws lambda.